XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/expedition.md

 # Expedition/Forward Basecamp

-### Can I deploy two or three of the same pets in expedition?

-> Actually, that is the method used by min-maxers regarding advantaged pets.

 ### Can the basecamp not give expedition loots?

 > Only if you didn't do one.
 If you did and no visible loot, restart app.